huggingface/hub-docs/docs/hub/doi.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/doi-repo-updated-dark.png"/>
 </div>

-You just need to click on "Generate new DOI" and tadaam!🎉 a new DOI is assigned for the current revision of your model/dataset.
+You just need to click on "Generate new DOI" and tadaam!🎉 a new DOI is assigned for the current revision of your model or dataset.

-## Why there is "locked by DOI" message on delete, rename and change visibility action on my model/dataset?
+## Why there is "locked by DOI" message on delete, rename and change visibility action on my model or dataset?

 DOIs make finding information about a model or dataset easier and sharing them with the world via a permanent link that will never expire or change.
 As such, datasets/models with DOIs are intended to persist perpetually and may only be deleted, renamed and changed their visibility upon filing a request with our support (website@huggingface.co)